-Grease and flour your cake pans in one step using this Homemade Cake Release!
-Made with 3 simple ingredients, this cake goop guarantees perfect cakes, muffins and breads every time!!
+Grease and flour your cake pans in one step using my easy homemade cake release!
+Made with 3 simple ingredients, this cake goop guarantees your cakes, muffins and breads come out clean and don’t stick every time.

 This post may contain affiliate links.
 Read our disclosure policy.